hoehermann/purple-gowhatsapp/README.md

 Features which are present in the go-whatsapp version but missing here:

 * Consistent error handling (currently logged to console only in some places).
+* Show friendly names in buddy list.
+* Get list of participants in group chat.
 * Download profile pictures.
 * Proxy support.
 * Send receipts conditionally.

+Known issues:

+* After successfully scanning the QR code, connection is not marked as "connected".
+Manual reconnect resolves the issue.
+* In case the QR code times out, the request window remains visible until dismissed by user.
+* Notification about friendly name is shown every time it is received.

 Other planned features: